-Tour Dates: TBC November 2020 (Addis Ababa to Addis Ababa)
+Tour Dates: November Exact dates to be confirmed (Addis Ababa to Addis Ababa)

 Estimated Flight Price:London to Addis Ababa approx. £500 return